 Importance to Humans

-The megamouth has approximately fifty rows of very small and relatively numerous teeth on each jaw, but only three rows are functional.
-Females seem to present fewer teeth rows than males.
-Upper and lower jaws have a symphyseal (where the two halves of the jaw meet) toothless space, but it is larger in upper jaw.
-A difference between the upper and lower teeth was recognized on a female specimen.
-The first five upper teeth are smaller than the first five lower teeth; the more distal upper teeth are smaller than the lower teeth; the cusps of the lower teeth are more acute and longer than those of the upper teeth.
+The megamouth has approximately fifty rows of small and numerous teeth on each jaw, but only three rows are functional.
+Females usually have fewer teeth rows than males.
+Upper and lower jaws have a symphyseal (where the two halves of the jaw meet) toothless space, which is larger in upper jaw.
+The first five upper teeth are smaller than the first five lower teeth; the more distal upper teeth are smaller than the lower teeth; the cusps of the lower teeth are more acute and longer than those of the upper teeth (Compagno, 1990).

 Megamouth sharks have very small mucous (on the tongue) and dermal (on the skin) denticles that differ in shape and size at each region of the body.
 There are many pigment cells on the dorsal side, but none on the ventral side.